ima21981/comp122-f24_mine/reference/TAC_transformation/if-then-else2TAC.md

-# Conversion of an if-then-else statement into TAC Style
+# Conversion of an if-then-else statement into TAC Style[^1]

+[^1 The if-then-else statement has been reworked.
+This version remains for reference for previous assignments (prior to Oct 28, 2024).]

 The if-the-else statement is common to every programming language.
 This statement conditional executes one of two blocks of code based upon the value a Boolean expression (known as the `test`).
 These two blocks of code are known as the consequence (cons) and the alternative (alt).
 The `cons` block is executed whenever the Boolean expression is evaluated as TRUE, alternatively the `alt` block is executed.